kaorahi/katawrap/README.md

 ## <a name="examples"></a>Examples

-As with original KataGo, katawrap receives JSON queries from STDIN and reports JSON responses to STDOUT.
+As with original KataGo, katawrap receives JSONL ([JSON Lines](https://jsonlines.org/)) queries from STDIN and reports JSONL responses to STDOUT basically.
 It also accepts a simplified query like

 ```json
 {"sgfFile": "/foo/bar.sgf", "visits": 400, "every": 10}